 Some have multiple wounds.
 What can mend a broken heart?
 Not: getting into a relationship.
 Not: getting married.
 And not committing emotional adultery.
 (See here, and here, and here, and here.)

-The person with an unhealed, bleeding heart brings their bleeding mess into every relationship and, if the other gets close enough, they get bled on.
+The person with an unhealed, bleeding heart brings their bloody mess into every relationship and, if the other gets close enough, they get bled on.
 Probably they are wounded too, and that's why, unknowingly, they are attracted to another hurting person.
 Misery loves company.
-People that bond in their misery form some of the most dysfunctional relationships.
+People that bond in their misery form dysfunctional relationships.

 Who a person is pre-maritally is who they are maritally.
 Unless, of course, they change.
 But just being in a relationship doesn't bring healing.
 Often the opposite happens.
 Old, oozing scars get re-opened.
 We cannot restore the souls of others.

 God, on the other hand, is the Soul-Restorer (Psalm 23:3).
 Therefore, know and be known by him.
 I've seen this work, in my own life and others.
 In relationship counseling Linda and I attempt to bring people back to this.

 After countless hours of counseling couples, pre-counseling them, post-marital counseling, and wedding-doing over the past forty-five years, we have seen marriages get restored.
 This happens when husband and wife stop viewing each other as either "savior" or "destroyer," individually look to God, cry out "Change me, God!", and respond to God's counsel.